Combined-cycle thermal power plant

 The Lichterfelde gas-fired combined heat and power plant being developed by Vattenfall in Germany will replace the existing power plant.

-The combined-cycle power project is implemented by Gardabani Power Plant, a company formed by GOGC and Partnership Fund.
+The combined-cycle power project is implemented by Gardabani Power Plant, a company formed by GOGC and PF.
 GOGC controls a 51% interest and provided $120m of long-term debt finance for the plant construction, while PF holds the remaining share and provided equity financing of approximately $100m.

 Gardabani power plant location and construction

-The gas-fired power plant is located on 3ha of a site about 40km away from Tbilisi.
+The gas-fired power plant is located on a 3ha site about 40km away from Tbilisi.
 It consists of two GE 6FA gas turbines, one 85MW steam turbine, two waste heat steam boilers and two natural gas compressors.

 The 6FA gas turbine has a single shaft bolted rotor and is connected to the generator through a speed reduction gear at the compressor end.
 This configuration allows for an axial exhaust, which helps in enhancing the plant arrangements for combined-cycle applications.